 Stir in cheese and fresh basil.

 Makes 8 cups/6 servings.

-*Delicious also with kale, spinach or mustard greens!
+*Delicious also with baby kale, baby spinach or mustard greens!